Learn how to use a Mac and Mac OS X

 Ok so you're excited to get started.
 Don't let your emotions get the best of you because it's critical that you perform your setup in a systematic and careful manner.
 Apple portables have been designed to set up very quickly so you can use them in just a matter of minutes.

 It's a known fact that portables experience much more wear and tear than desktops so it's crucial to be start off on the right foot by gently unpacking and removing your new MacBook or MacBook Pro from the box.
-Place it on a stable surface such as a computer table and ensure that you do not place it upside down.
+Place it on a stable surface such as a table and ensure that you do not place it upside down.
 It's not that an Apple portable can't be placed upside down, it's just that you are performing the initial setup so be gentle.

 Gently remove any plastic or protective packaging from the system and the MagSafe Power Adapter before you proceed.
 Verify that the box contains everything as described in the "What's in the Box" on the box label.
 If anything is missing or your computer is damaged, contact Apple support.